porkyoot/pasturecollector/README.md

 ![Cobblemon Pasture](logo/banner.png)

 This script generates loot tables in `.json` format for Minecraft from `.csv` raw data.
 It is designed for the [Cobblemon Pasture Collector](https://modrinth.com/mod/cobblemon-pasturecollector) mod.
+This project is a datapack for the mod and does nothing by itself.

 ## What It Does